Long-Distance Moving from New Jersey to Alaska

-Congratulations on your big decision to move to ALASKA!
+Congratulations on your big decision to move to Alaska!

 The Frontier State and the nation’s last is also one of the best states in almost every measure of quality of life.
 Alaska is one of the largest states in the United States by land area, yet one of the most sparsely populated, making it an amazing place for outdoorsy nature lovers.
 Home to, Denali, the highest peak in North America, glaciers and thousands of miles of forest, Alaska is known for its tranquility, nature and breathtaking natural beauty.

-Moving from New Jersey to Alaska
+What to Know Before Moving from New Jersey to Alaska

 Alaska is a major tourist destination.
 Each year, millions of people visit the state, and the majority arrive by cruise ship between May and October.
 Denali National Park is one of the most visited national parks in the country, welcoming more than 600,000 visitors annually.
 Between November and April, people flock to Fairbanks, a town just a few miles from the Arctic Circle, to view the amazing Aurora Borealis (Northern Lights).
-Alaska has a mere 700,000 residents, and the majority of them are located along the coast of the state and in the state's largest city, Anchorage.
+Alaska has a mere 700,000 residents, and the majority of them are located along the coast of the state and in the state’s largest city, Anchorage.
 The rest of the state is mostly uninhabited.
-Alaska also has a rich culture of indigenous people---nearly 229 tribes call the state home, and between them, they speak 20 different languages.
+Alaska also has a rich culture of indigenous people—nearly 229 tribes call the state home, and between them, they speak 20 different languages.

 It’s More Expensive than New Jersey